loganpowell/spule/README.md

 ]
 ```
 ### Ad-hoc stream injection
+- ADVANCED
+  - ad-hoc stream injection
+    - nullary (thunk) in a Task
+  - `rendertron`
 ADVANCED USE ONLY 👽

 HURL tries to hide the stream implentation from the user